deepbluesea/HTML5-Packer/README.md

 Internal requests are being redirected automatically to the encrypted data.
 **See [router.js](https://github.com/elias-schuett/HTML5-Packer/blob/master/tasks/lib/router.js)**

-##What happens to links inside attribute?
+##What happens to links inside attributes?

 Currently those links aren't being replaced by the compiler but by JavaScript at runtime from the encrypted data.
 This behaviour was chosen because elements with links could be included multiple times and for each of them a large base64 string would have to be inserted, which would unnecessarily increase the final file size.